 |2009||St Kilda ends its affiliation with Casey, and becomes affiliated with Sandringham, and Melbourne ends its affiliation with Sandringham and becomes affiliated with Casey.||13|

-|Tasmania Devils leave the league.|
+|Tasmania Devils leave the league and fold.|

-|2010||The Gold Coast Football Club, who became known as the Gold Coast Suns during mid-season join the VFL.
+|2010||Gold Coast joined the VFL.
 This was planned as a one-year stint in the VFL before the club played its inaugural season in the AFL in 2011.||14|

-|2011||The Gold Coast Suns leave the VFL to join the AFL.||13|
+|2011||Gold Coast leaves the VFL to join the AFL.||13|

 |2013||Essendon ends its affiliation with Bendigo, which continues as a stand-alone senior club.||14|